10 learning tactics for connecting with students online from our experts that will keep your students engaged, connected, and motivated to learn!

 While it’s useful to have many different communication options, there should also be a central hub where you post all major announcements and resources.
 This can be the class social media page, a designated site within the school’s digital system or a forum.
 That way, if anyone has a question, they know exactly where to look for the answer.

-If you’re looking for more expert advice and how-to content on online and remote education, eLearning technology, and fostering learner engagement with your courses and training programs, here’s what our eLearning experts have put together for you:
+If you’re looking for more expert advice and how-to content on online and remote education, virtual learning technology, and fostering learner engagement with your courses and training programs, here’s what our learning experts have put together for you:

 - Article: Video Conferencing FAQ: Creating Virtual Classrooms with Zoom